Engee documentation

 plot(sol.t, sol')

-3. Programme for calculating an electric circuit
+3. A program for calculating an electrical circuit

 # Ввод параметров электрической цепи